dernest92/code-challenge-solution/README.md

 * Use scss variables to store page break widths and reused colors
 * Create "Theme" classes (ie. dark, primary, danger)
 * Create an "Icon" component which accepts an icon name as a prop
+* Improve layout for intermediate screen sizes
+* Organize CSS better (using BEM or some other standard)